President of Zambia: Zambia

 In 1996, President Chiluba allegedly discovered a plot by members of UNIP to carry out a coup d'état and declared a state of emergency to arrest UNIP members.
 However the Supreme Court of Zambia declared the emergency declaration was not valid and lifted the state of emergency and released those arrested.
 Later in the year, Chiluba amended the constitution stating that only people who had one parent born in Zambia or Northern Rhodesia could run for president.
 This amendment was ostensibly targeted at blocking Kaunda from standing for president again as his parents had been born in Nyasaland (modern day Malawi).

 Due to a two-term limit in the constitution, Levy Mwanawasa was selected by Chiluba as the MMD's candidate to succeed him.
 Mwanawasa won the 2001 Zambian general election but his victory was marred by accusations of electoral fraud by opposition parties.
 Following legal disputes, the Supreme Court eventually ruled in 2005 that though the poll was "flawed", there were not enough errors to justify overturning the result.
 Mwanawasa won re-election in 2006.
 He died in 2008 and was replaced by Rupiah Banda.
 In the 2011 Zambian general election Rupiah was defeated by the Patriotic Front's (PF) Michael Sata.

 Sata died in office in 2014.
 Accordingly, his Vice-President Guy Scott became president in an acting capacity.
 This made Scott the first white head of state of an African country since South Africa's F. W. de Klerk who left office in 1994 following the end of apartheid.
 However, because his parents were not born in Zambia, due to the constitution he was only able to act as president for 90 days and could not stand for election.
-At the 2015 Zambian presidential election, the PF's Edgar Lungu won the presidency and retained it a year later in the 2016 general election under the amended constitution.
+At the 2015 Zambian presidential election, the PF's Edgar Lungu won the presidency and retained it a year later in the 2016 Zambian general election under the amended constitution.
+In the 2021 Zambian general election, the United Party for National Development's (UPND) Hakainde Hichilema defeated Lungu.